AlbanyCanCodeCourses/JavaScriptFrameworks2021/projects/book-store/BookStoreProject.md

 ![Searching for a book](book-store-search-screen.png)

 - Users should be able to search for different book titles.
-An onChange event should trigger the search.
 - At least the book title, author(s) and a thumbnail of the book cover should appear in the search results.
 The API does not include the same information every time, so use conditional rendering; check to see if the data is there before displaying it on the screen.
 - If there are no matching titles, display a message on the screen telling the user that no search results are found.
 - Each book should link to the _Book Details_ screen.